BarRaider/streamdeck-worldtime/README.md

 # World Time clock for Elgato Stream Deck

-Displays the local time in cities around the world
+Displays the local time in cities around the world Supports both Windows and Mac

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)

+### New in v1.4:
+- Support for both AM/PM and 24-hour clock

 ### Download